Reactions to the disappearance of Madeleine McCann: Proposed documentaries

 The McCanns have given permission for talks to open about the possibility of the disappearance being made into a documentary film.
 Spokesman Clarence Mitchell confirmed that a meeting, with talent agency and production company IMG to discuss a possible film, was held in December 2007, but the proposal was abandoned.

 Mitchell also confirmed, in March 2008, that discussions were taking place with ITV and other companies over the possibility of the McCanns appearing in a documentary, which would focus on missing children in general and the different initiatives used to help look for them.
 The programme, Madeleine, One Year On: Campaign For Change, was broadcast on ITV1 on 30 April 2008.
 The programme's producers said the McCanns had no editorial control and were not paid, although £10,000 was donated to the Find Madeleine Fund.

 TVI documentary

 A television documentary, Maddie, a Verdade da Mentira (Maddie, the Truth of the Lie), based on the book, by Gonçalo Amaral, of the same name, was produced by TVI.
 It was broadcast on 13 April 2009.
 The documentary pulled in an audience of over 2 million.

 Implications for television programmes and films

-On 9 May 2007, ITV announced it would be rewriting a planned child kidnap plot, despite having already filmed some scenes, from their popular soap Coronation Street.
+ITV announced on 9 May 2007 that it would be rewriting a planned child kidnap plot, despite having already filmed some scenes, from their popular soap Coronation Street.
 Similarly, on 23 May, the BBC also announced that it was scrapping a storyline from rival soap EastEnders, that had already been filmed, which also was to feature the kidnapping of a child.
 In both cases these plot lines were removed or altered due to the parallel with the Madeleine case, and because the channels did not want to cause further distress to the McCann family.